-((Neck stitches – bottom neck stitches) divided by two) – 1 = stitches to shape out
+((Stitches in front neck – bottom neck stitches) divided by two) – 1 = stitches to shape out on each side.

 For a crew neck, you’ll want to use two shaping rates to eliminate stitches, so that you’re getting rid of stitches faster at the bottom of the neckline.
 We might need to finesse this later, but it’s a good starting point.

 Shaping Rate A (A)

 Start by eliminating two stitches per turn (if working German Short rows, this means you’ll work until there is 1 stitch before the double stitch, then turn your work) until half your stitches to shape out are eliminated.
 Here’s the formula:

 Stitches to shape out / 2 = stitches used in shaping rate A (round this so it’s an even number)

 You’ll eliminate the remaining stitches one per turn (work right up to the double stitch, then turn your work)